 - Use popups in a smart way

-- Display products or service in an attractive way
+- Display products or services in an attractive way

 Try these methods now to improve your Bounce rate.

-Also, take note of the major difference between exit rate and bounce rate – the number of session carried out.
+Also, take note of the major difference between exit and bounce rates – the number of sessions carried out.

-Finally, you could learn how to remove MSCLKID, FBCLID, and GCLID from your Google Analytics report.
+Finally, you could learn to remove MSCLKID, FBCLID, and GCLID from your Google Analytics report.